indieBlog

 kicks

-Thanks to Justin Tipping for chatting with us!
-For more information KICKS, visit the film’s official website or get updates on Twitter, Facebook, or Instagram.
+Thanks to Justin Tipping for chatting with us about KICKS.
+Learn more at the film’s official website or get updates on Twitter, Facebook, or Instagram.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.